 Information about the model

-- The model uses Aware Super’s main pre-mixed investment option, which is the Growth investment option with the most appropriate comparison level of assets.
+- The model uses Aware Super’s main pre-mixed investment option, which is the High Growth investment option with the most appropriate comparison level of assets.

 - The sample set used in the modelling contains Aware Super and the retail super funds with a 5, 10 and 15 year performance history which are actively tracked by Super Ratings.

 - The model assumes no additional contributions, other than Superannuation Guarantee, or withdrawals over the relevant comparison period.

 - The net benefit refers to the cumulative investment earnings less fees for the relevant comparison period.
 The net benefit excludes the starting balance and the sum of all contributions.

 - The model will be updated and reviewed periodically.

 Starting salary $50k, with a wage increase of 3.5% per annum.

 Performance (Net Benefit) modelling is based on actual reported returns over the stated period.

 When are investment returns credited to members’ accounts?